mlamoure/Fing-Device-Watch/README.md

 Fing Device Watch
 ---
-A node.js implementation of a Fing wrapper that can notify via HTTP when a device on your network changes.
+A node.js implementation of a Fing wrapper that can notify via HTTP (more methods to be added in the future) when a device on your network changes.
 Useful for Indigo Home Automation Server as a proximity sensor when your cellphone arrives on a network.

 Requirements & Installation
 ---